AustinCodingAcademy/aca-application/README.md

 1. Modern web design components.
 You can get some ideas from [here](http://noeticforce.com/modern-web-design-elements-apps-and-websites)
 1. Ability to design for mobile, tablet, and desktop using a responsive grid
-2. Knowledge of a popular CSS framework such as Bootstrap and Foundation, as well as Material Design principles are a plus.
+2. Knowledge of a popular CSS framework, such as Bootstrap and Foundation, as well as Material Design principles, are a plus.
 You don't have to use them for this project, but your CSS should be organized in a modular framework-like way.
 3. The project can be about any subject, one or more pages, and can contain generated "Lorem Ipsum" text, stock photos, etc.
-4. You can use CDNs for any libraries, and put this file in this repository and link to it from the landing page.
+4. You can use CDNs for any external libraries, and put this file in this repository and link to it from the landing page.

 **If you are going for Intermediate:**